Aalto-CFD/DLBFoam-Advanced-Tutorials/3D_Stratified_Combustion/README.md

 ## Post processing

-In order to to post-process the simulation data, you can use paraview to observe dutplanes of different fields.
+In order to to post-process the simulation data, you can use paraview to observe cutplanes of different fields.

 <p align="center">
   <img src="doc/image_3dcomb.png" />